Introduction

 Launch

-When your chosen brands complete the pilot program, you'll need to work with the Messages for Business operations team to prepare your first brands for launch.
-This includes a review of goals and success metrics, a ramp plan, and a QA session where the Apple operations team acts as customers and evaluate the brand’s Messages for Business experience.
-Upon final approval, the brand’s Messages for Business Account will go live.
-Once this is done, your marketing and PR efforts for Messages for Business may begin.
+When your chosen brands complete the pilot program, you'll need to work with the Apple Messages for Business operations team to prepare your first brands for launch.
+This includes a review of goals and success metrics, a ramp plan, and an experience review, where the Apple operations team reviews the user experience of interacting with the brand’s Apple Messages for Business experience.
+Upon final approval, the brand’s Apple Messages for Business Account will go live.
+Once this is done, your marketing and PR efforts for Apple Messages for Business may begin.
 Coordinate with your Apple regional team for guidance around marketing and PR.
 For more information, see Launching Your Brands.